andrewpuleo/TeemSicks/README.md

 ### About Us
 Motto: Pro Bono
-Pizza Topping: Bacon and Eggs
+Pizza Topping: It's not a bug, it's a feature.

 ### Team Roles
 Team Lead: Lauren